Agricultural Literacy Curriculum Matrix

 People and Plants Need Nutrients

-In this lesson, students will learn that although plants and people obtain nutrients differently, they both need proper amounts of nutrients to grow and be healthy.
+Students determine that although plants and people obtain nutrients differently, they both need proper amounts of nutrients to grow and be healthy.
+Grades K-2

 - Potassium protects our plants!

 - Nitrogen is present in all living things including the human body and plants.